 Although a formal jurisdictional delineation was not conducted, numerous jurisdictional drainages and intermittent creeks were noted throughout the Project ROW.
 Wetlands that fall under the jurisdiction of the USACE and CDFG were noted during the biological reconnaissance surveys in several areas including Bouquet Creek and San Fransquito Creek.
 Amargosa Creek in Leona Valley is not considered a jurisdictional waterway by the USACE.
 The primary access to the ROW to the Del Sur Ridgeline would use an existing access road and would avoid impacts to Bouquet Creek.
 The quarry haul road that may be used as a secondary access road has an existing culvert at the crossing over Bouquet Creek, and impacts to the Creek and its wetland habitat are not expected and would not be authorized under the existing Forest Plan.
 The proposed transmission line would also span low-lying drainage areas where jurisdictional waters occur.
 SCE has indicated that these drainages would be spanned by the high voltage lines and disturbance or the removal of riparian communities would not occur.
 Activities that involve the modification of the bed or bank of a State jurisdictional waterway would be regulated by the CDFG, USACE, and the Regional Water Quality Control Board (RWQCB).
-SCE has indicated that implementation Implementation of APM BIO-3 would reduce impacts to streambeds and banks located (Obtain a Streambed Alteration Agreement) along the ROW, and would require SCE to obtain and comply with a Streambed Alteration Agreement, if applicable, from the CDFG to minimize would reduceimpacts to jurisdictional waters and wetlands riparian vegetation on non-NFS lands.
+SCE has indicated that implementation APM BIO-3, (Obtain a Streambed Alteration Agreement) would reduce impacts to riparian vegetation on non-NFS lands.